-- Each of the drive bays has either a drive or a filler panel installed. - The cover is in place during normal operations, or is removed for no longer than 30 minutes while the server is operating. - There is space around the server to allow the server cooling system to work properly.
-Leave about 127 mm (5 in.) of space around the front and rear of the server. - Cables for optional adapters are routed according to the instructions provided with the adapters. - A failed fan is replaced within 1 hour.
+- Each of the drive bays has either a drive or a filler panel installed. - The cover is in place during normal operations. - There is space around the server to allow the server cooling system to work properly.
+Leave about 127 mm (5 in.) of space around the front and rear of the server. - Cables for optional adapters are routed according to the instructions provided with the adapters. - · A failed fan is replaced within one hour.